-The first new feature is the enhanced matching condition that the limit curves must satisfy along the singular locus of $V$.
+The first new feature is the refined matching condition that the limit curves must satisfy along the singular locus of $V$.
 It turns out that not all the curves which satisfy the naive matching conditions can appear as limits of maps in $\M_s(X,V)$.
-The naive matching conditions require that the curves intersect $V$ in the same points with matching order of contact, as was the case in \cite{ip1}, while the enhanced ones along the singular locus require in some sense that their slopes in the normal directions to $V$ also match.
-So the enhanced matching conditions also involve the leading coefficients of the maps in these normal directions, and so they give conditions in a certain weighted projectivization of the normal bundle to the singular locus, a simple form of which is described in Section \ref{s4}.
+The naive matching conditions require that the curves intersect $V$ in the same points with matching order of contact, as was the case in \cite{ip1}, while the refined ones along the singular locus essentially require that their slopes in the normal directions to $V$ also match.
+So the refined matching conditions also involve the leading coefficients of the maps in these normal directions, and they give conditions in a certain weighted projectivization of the normal bundle to the singular locus, a simple form of which is described in Section \ref{s4}.
 Luckily, this is enough to cut back down the dimensions of the boundary to what should be expected.
-In retrospect, these enhanced matching conditions already appeared in one of the key Lemmas in our second joint paper \cite{ip2} with Thomas H. Parker about the symplectic sum formula, but they do not play any role in the first paper \cite{ip1} because they are automatically satisfied when $V$ is smooth.
+In retrospect, these refined matching conditions already appeared in one of the key Lemmas in our second joint paper \cite{ip2} with Thomas H. Parker on the symplectic sum formula, but they do not play any role in the first paper \cite{ip1} because they are automatically satisfied when $V$ is smooth.

-The second new feature that appears when $V$ is singular is that unfortunately one cannot avoid trivial components stuck in the neck (over the singular locus of $V$), as we show in some simple Examples at the end of Section \ref{s4}.
-This makes the enhanced matching conditions much more tricky to state, essentially because these trivial components do not have the right type of leading coefficients.
+The second new feature that appears when $V$ is singular is that unfortunately one cannot avoid trivial components stuck in the neck (over the singular locus of $V$), as we show in some simple examples at the end of Section \ref{s4}.
+This makes the refined matching conditions much more tricky to state, essentially because these trivial components do not have the right type of leading coefficients.
 The solution to this problem is to realize that the trivial components are there only to make the maps converge in Hausdorff distance to their limit, and in fact they do not play any essential role in the compactification, so one can simply collapse them in the domain, at the expense of allowing a node of the collapsed domain to be between not necessarily consecutive levels.
-The enhanced matching condition then occurs only at nodes between two nontrivial components, but needs to take into account this possible jump across levels.
+The refined matching condition then occurs only at nodes between two nontrivial components, but needs to take into account this possible jump across levels.
 It is described more precisely in Section \ref{s5}.